Rachel Barton Pine

 Rachel’s recent highlights include premiering Childs: Violin Concerto No. 2 co-commissioned by the Grant Park Music Festival, the Boulder Philharmonic Orchestra, the Anchorage Symphony Orchestra, and the Interlochen Orchestra; recording Jandali: Violin Concerto with the Vienna Symphony & Marin Alsop; and – with 3 1/2 hours notice – stepping in for Midori at Ravinia, to perform Prokofiev’s Violin Concerto No. 1 with the Chicago Symphony Orchestra & Marin Alsop.

-Heralded as a leading interpreter of the great classical masterworks, American concert violinist Rachel Barton Pine thrills international audiences with her dazzling technique, lustrous tone, and emotional honesty.
+The acclaimed American concert violinist Rachel Barton Pine thrills international audiences with her dazzling technique, lustrous tone, and emotional honesty.
 With an infectious joy in music-making and a passion for connecting historical research to performance, Pine transforms audiences’ experiences of classical music.
+She is a leading interpreter of the great classical masterworks and of important contemporary music.

-Pine performs with the world's leading orchestras including the Philadelphia Orchestra, the Royal Philharmonic Orchestra, Camerata Salzburg, and the Chicago, Vienna, and Detroit Symphony Orchestras.
-She has worked with renowned conductors, including Teddy Abrams, Marin Alsop, Semyon Bychkov, Neeme Järvi, Erich Leinsdorf, Nicholas McGegan, Zubin Mehta, Tito Muñoz, and John Nelson.
+Pine performs with the world’s foremost orchestras, including the Philadelphia Orchestra, the Royal Philharmonic Orchestra, Camerata Salzburg, and the Chicago, Vienna, and Detroit symphony orchestras.
+She has worked with renowned conductors that include Teddy Abrams, Marin Alsop, Daniel Barenboim, Semyon Bychkov, Neeme Järvi, Christoph Eschenbach, Erich Leinsdorf, Nicholas McGegan, Zubin Mehta, Tito Muñoz, and John Nelson.
+As a chamber musician, Pine has performed with Jonathan Gilad, Clive Greensmith, Paul Neubauer, Jory Vinikour, William Warfield, Orion Weiss, and the Pacifica and Parker quartets.

 Pine frequently performs music by contemporary composers, including major works written for her by Billy Childs, Mohammed Fairouz, Marcus Goddard, Earl Maneein, Shawn E. Okpebholo, Daniel Bernard Roumain, José Serebrier, and Augusta Read Thomas.
 In addition to her career as a soloist, she is an avid performer of baroque, renaissance, and medieval music on baroque violin, viola d’amore, renaissance violin, and rebec.

-In addition to her regularly scheduled performances, Pine has subbed in for her fellow soloists for a number of incredible concerts.
-Most notably, in 2021, with just 3 1/2 hours’ notice, Pine performed Prokofiev’s Violin Concerto No. 1 at Ravinia with the Chicago Symphony Orchestra and Marin Alsop in place of Midori.
+Pine has also substituted for fellow soloists on short notice for a number of concerts.
+Most notably, in 2021, with just 3.5 hours’ notice, she performed Prokofiev’s Violin Concerto No. 1 at Ravinia with the Chicago Symphony Orchestra and Marin Alsop, replacing Midori, to critical acclaim.

-She has appeared on The Today Show, CBS Sunday Morning, PBS NewsHour, Prairie Home Companion, NPR’s Tiny Desk, NPR’s All Things Considered, and Performance Today, and in the Wall Street Journal and the New York Times.
+The violinist has appeared on The Today Show, CBS Sunday Morning, PBS NewsHour, Prairie Home Companion, NPR’s Tiny Desk and All Things Considered, and Performance Today.
+She has been featured in The Wall Street Journal and The New York Times.
 She holds prizes from several of the world’s leading competitions, including a gold medal at the 1992 J.S.
 Bach International Violin Competition.

-She writes her own cadenzas and performs many of her own arrangements.
-With the publication of The Rachel Barton Pine Collection, she became the only living artist and first woman in Carl Fischer’s Masters Collection.
+Pine writes her own cadenzas and performs many of her own arrangements.
+With the publication of The Rachel Barton Pine Collection, she became the only living artist and first woman in Carl Fischer’s Masters Collection series.
 During the pandemic, she performed the entire solo violin part of 24 different violin concertos, live and unaccompanied, for her weekly series “24 in 24: Concertos from the Inside.”

-An active philanthropist, Pine has led the Rachel Barton Pine (RBP) Foundation for over two decades.
+An active philanthropist, Pine has led the Rachel Barton Pine Foundation for over two decades.
 Early in her career, she noticed that young people learning classical music seldom have the opportunity to study and perform music written by Black composers.
-Since 2001, Pine and her RBP Foundation’s Music by Black Composers (MBC) project have collected more than 900 works by 450+ Black composers from the 18th–21st centuries.
-MBC curates free repertoire directories on its website and publishes print resources, including pedagogical books of music exclusively by global Black classical composers and the Rachel Barton Pine Foundation Coloring Book of Black Composers.
-Additionally, the RBP Foundation assists young artists through its Instrument Loan Program and Grants for Education and Career.
-Pine also serves on the board of the Sphinx Organization and other not-for-profits.
+Since 2001, Pine and her Foundation’s Music by Black Composers project have collected more than 900 works by over 450 Black composers from the 18th–21st centuries.
+Music by Black Composers curates free repertoire directories on its website and publishes print resources.
+In 2024 the project released Violin Volumes 2 and 3 for elementary-level students, the second installment in a series of pedagogical books of music exclusively by Black composers.
+The Rachel Barton Pine Foundation also assists young artists through its Instrument Loan Program and Grants for Education and Career.
+Pine has also served on the board of many non-profits, including the Sphinx Organization.

 She performs on the “ex-Bazzini, ex-Soldat” Joseph Guarnerius “del Gesù” (Cremona 1742), on lifetime loan from her anonymous patron.